Short Answer Summary

 White balance: 3500–4000K

-Local Insight: Focus Before the Aurora Gets Strong
+Local Insight: Focus Before the Sky Explodes

 How Do You Protect Camera Gear in Arctic Cold?